Unilever Suspends Sourcing From Sawit Sumbermas Sarana Because Of Deforestation

 - PT Menteng Kencana Mas: Cleared 700 ha of peatland from August to October 2015.

-Ongoing deforestation and peat land clearance by SSMS is demonstrated using satellite images in the recent Chain Reaction Research publication published June 12, 2017: Sawit Sumbermas Sarana: Supplying the Palm Oil Leakage Market, Risks for Purchasers.
+Ongoing deforestation and peatland clearance by SSMS is demonstrated using satellite images in the recent Chain Reaction Research publication published June 12, 2017: Sawit Sumbermas Sarana: Supplying the Palm Oil Leakage Market, Risks for Purchasers.

 SSMS: Potentially Losing a Key Customer